 But despite people’s reticence at sharing their struggles, Hasper knows people need a safe space and someone to listen.
 He knows God can work through these things.
 And that’s why he wanted to partner with a therapist to serve his congregation.
 He has personally benefited from the help of counselors.
 He and his wife of 40 years have a daughter with disabilities, and talking about what they have faced in caring for her has been very beneficial for him.

 “God has compassion for people and wants to heal in a holistic way,” Hasper said.
 “There are overwhelming reasons and evidence for Christians and the church to seek comprehensive healing of their persons.”

 While Hasper acknowledges that pastors ought to shepherd and assist their congregants through difficult times, he believes it makes sense for pastors to have the ability to refer people to a professional for some issues, especially “really tough issues like bipolar disorder or schizophrenia.”

 Hasper’s desire to provide for his church members’ mental health needs came to fruition when he began partnering with Welch after the two met at a Spirit West Coast event.
 The Center for Enriching Relationships was able to provide an associate for The Refinery.
 Eventually, the relationship deepened.
 Welch invited Hasper to sit on the Center for Enriching Relationships’ executive board.
-A little over a year ago, Hasper opted to remodel an unused building on his church campus in order to create a South Bay branch of the Center for Enriching Relationships.
+In 2018, Hasper opted to remodel an unused building on his church campus in order to create a South Bay branch of the Center for Enriching Relationships.
 There are now four therapists providing services there.

 “What would be beautiful would be if more churches in San Diego took therapists in training from the MACC because they would add staff members, create an environment of healing, and contribute to the next generation of Christian therapists,” Hasper said.
 “That’s the dream: that the whole thing could go churchwide, citywide.”